Windorah

 Windorah is a gateway to the Channel Country and is known for its striking red sand dunes, expansive outback scenery, and the Cooper Creek waterhole — a popular spot for fishing and birdwatching.
 Visitors can explore the Whitula Gate Museum, which features relics from the Rabbit Board era, and a heritage walk past the original post office, old police station, and historic courthouse.
 The town is served by Windorah State School and has basic amenities, with the local hotel serving as a social hub.
 Windorah attracts travellers seeking an authentic outback experience, particularly during the cooler months from April to October.

-Windorah falls under postcode 4481 and is governed by the local council Council (LGA).
-For state elections, residents vote in the Gregory electorate.
+Windorah falls under postcode 4481 and is governed by the Barcoo Council (Local Government Area).
+For federal elections, residents vote in the electorate of Maranoa, while state elections fall under the Gregory electorate.

 Location